Bebra777228/PolUVR/README.md

 ## GPU / CUDA specific installation steps with Pip

-In theory, all you should need to do to get `audio-separator` working with a GPU is install it with the `[gpu]` extra as above.
+In theory, all you should need to do to get `PolUVR` working with a GPU is install it with the `[gpu]` extra as above.

 However, sometimes getting both PyTorch and ONNX Runtime working with CUDA support can be a bit tricky so it may not work that easily.